adampoit/nix-dotnet/examples/with-workloads/README.md

 # Workloads Example

-This example demonstrates installing .NET SDK with workloads (MAUI, Android, iOS).
+SDK with MAUI, Android, and iOS workloads.

 ## Prerequisites

-For mobile development workloads, you may need additional system dependencies:

 - Android SDK (for Android workload)
-- Xcode (for iOS workload on macOS)
+- Xcode (for iOS/macOS workloads)

 ## Usage

 ```bash
 nix develop
 ```

+The first build will fail with a hash mismatch.
+Copy the "got:" hash and update the `outputHash` in `flake.nix`.

 ## Available Workloads